DucHiep1712/vinen-cms/docs/CONTEXT.md

 - price: double precision
 - description: text (not null)
 - form_fields: text (JSON object for customer form fields)
-- tags: text (JSON array of tag strings)
+- tags: text (JSON array of tag strings, selected from product_tags)

 ### status_enum
 - id: integer (PK)
 - label: text (not null)

 #### Notes
-- **Tags Storage**: Tags for both news and products are now stored as JSON arrays in the respective `tags` columns, allowing for flexible tag management without requiring separate junction tables.
+- **Centralized Tag Management**: Tags for news and products are now managed through separate `news_tags` and `product_tags` tables, each containing a single row with a JSON array of all available tags.
+- **Tag Selection**: The `tags` columns in `news` and `products` tables now store arrays of tags selected from the respective tag management tables, ensuring consistency and preventing duplicate/invalid tags.
 - **Form Fields**: The products table includes a `form_fields` column to store customer information requirements as a JSON object.

 ---